paulvpop/clip-download-merge-save-open-access-gis-layers/tutorial.md

 The drainage layer available for the entirety of India in the geojson format is 12.37 GB in size.
 Such large files requires large amount of data to download as well as space to retain.
 It's best to open it in Google Earth Engine, clip it to the area of interest, and then download the lower sized files.

+>Requirements:<br>
+>QGIS v.3.x installed<br>
+>R v.4.x.x installed
+>RStudio installed

+This workflow has been authored by Paul Pop.

+This work was carried out under the BIRD lab, ATREE, Bengaluru (PI: Rajkamal Goswami).

-*Version 1.0 - last updated 2026-05-08
+*Version 1.0 - last updated 2026-05-15 <br>
-Last update - recommended practices*
+Last update - File size comparison*

 View the most current version at https://github.com/paulvpop/clip-download-merge-save-open-access-gis-layers